-I usually stop playing fast when a game makes me work too hard just to get started.
-Fishing games are especially sensitive to that.
-If the page is cramped, the motion is muddy, or the rewards feel delayed, the whole idea goes flat.
-When the basics are right, though, this genre is weirdly easy to replay.
+I bail out pretty fast when a game makes me fight the page before I can even settle into a round.
+Fishing games are extra sensitive to that.
+If the water looks muddy, the fish movement reads badly, or the coin pop feels late, the whole thing loses its charm.
+When the basics are right, though, this genre is oddly easy to keep reopening.

 1. Games that open fast always get another chance

 The first thing I notice is how quickly the game gets to the point.
-I do not need a fake cinematic intro or six stacked promo boxes.
-I want to see fish moving, understand where my shots are going, and get a hit or a miss that feels real.
+I do not need a fake intro or six stacked promo blocks.
+I want to see fish moving, understand where my shots are going, and get a hit or miss that feels immediate.
 That is why Deep Sea Mode works so well as a first stop.
-It puts the action close to the top and gives the playfield room.
+The action is close to the top, the ocean scenery has room, and the bigger fish stay on screen long enough to read.

 That speed matters more than people admit.
 A browser game already lives in a context full of distractions.
 If it is not ready to play quickly, there are twenty other tabs waiting to steal the next click.